John-wallace89/Barbell_Planner/README.md

 * Going to [github.com](https://github.com)
 * Clicking on the 'New' button in repositories section
 * Selecting the CI template provided by Code Institute [template here](https://github.com/Code-Institute-Org/gitpod-full-template)
-* Creating a name for my new repo and clicking on the 'Create Repository' buttong at the bottom of the screen.
+* Creating a name for my new repo and clicking on the 'Create Repository' button at the bottom of the screen.
 * Once directed to my new repo, I clicked on the 'Gitpod' button which created my workspace

 ### Deployment to Heroku